 INFO (key 0): Reports information for the current note and report the remaining recording time for this media (internal memory or SD card).

 Where Am I (key 5): Reports current position and information for the current file.
 Pressing Key 5 twice will announce tag information data.
 If you don't want to hear all the tags, press Play to interrupt and resume playback.

+Set a custom name for a specific note: while rotating with the 3 key in the options for a specific note, you can set a custom name for this note.
+Press the Pound key on this option and it will be possible, with the keyboard, to give a custom name for this note.
+The file will be name: notenumber-customname.extension.
+If you Press the Pound key without entering any character, the name for this note will not change and will remain numeric only, as it was before this action.
+Also, if you enter an invalid character, you will be notified after writing it and the character will not be entered.
+No special character is allowed.
+Finally, a custom name for a note cannot be more than 50 characters.

 Daisy Online